opengeospatial/ogcapi-environmental-data-retrieval/README.md

 Implementations are being advertised [here](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/Implementations.md).
 Some are live demos with real data, designed for a production environment, others are "work in progress" and some just "proofs of concept".

+### Development Guidelines

+The development of the API has used other well-established standards and guidelines.
+The overlaps, and gaps, with other OGC standards are also being described here.

 ### Future Work

 Proposed changes and extensions to the standard will be documented in the folder [proposals](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/tree/master/proposals).